42Bastian/rmac/rmac.rst

   assembly is aborted.
 **line too long as a result of macro expansion**
-  When a source line within a macro was expanded, the resultant line was too long for MADMAC (longer than 200 characters or so).
+  When a source line within a macro was expanded, the resultant line was too long for RMAC (longer than 200 characters or so).

-..
-[3] If you come across an internal error, we would appreciate it if you would contact Atari Technical Support and let us know about the problem.

 **memory exhausted**
     The assembler ran out of memory.
 You should (1) split up your source files